daniehben/worldbank-api-pipeline/README.md

 ---

+## ⚠️ **Data Coverage Sensitivity**
+All analytical results should be interpreted in light of reporting reliability and statistical capacity.
+See: `/analysis/data_coverage_sensitivity.md`

 ## ⦿ Scope & Notes
 - This project prioritizes **research-grade analysis** and interpretability.
 - Interactive dashboards are optional; all findings are supported by static, reproducible outputs.